mlibrary/design-system-old/packages/docs/updates.md

 ## December 2020

-- Added "Edit in codepen" near code examples to encourage design system prototyping, component, and or styling playground.
+- Added "Edit in codepen" option near code examples to support a design system prototyping code playground.
 - Added [tailwindcss](https://tailwindcss.com/) to our [stylesheet](/#css).
-Feedback is encouraged as we consider tailwind as a common styling solution.
+Feedback is welcomed as we consider tailwind as a common styling solution.

 ## October 2020